kirelos/kill-script/README.md

 # kill-script

-This script will kill any process get over than 500% of cpu percentage,
+This script will kill any process gets over than 500% of cpu percentage.

+# Installation Steps

+ git clone in /opt
+ cd /opt/kill-script/
+ chmod +x kill-script.sh
+ crontab -e

+add the following line to run every 15 minutes
+ */15 * * * * /opt/kill-script/./kill-script.sh

+# Logging
+  This script will log what it does in /var/log/kill-script.log